Rickil/ChouetteAPP/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. Create a `.env` file by following the exemple of the `.env.exemple`.

-3. After installing the dependencies, you can run the `example.py` file to test different features of the application:
+4. After installing the dependencies, you can run the `example.py` file to test different features of the application:

    ```bash
    python example.py